Skip to content

 Background

-Muammar Gaddafi ruled Libya from September 1969, when he led a military coup that deposed King Idris, until his capture and killing in October 2011 during the civil war that followed the Arab Spring.
-He held no formal state title after 1977, governing instead through a system of "people's committees" underpinned by his Green Book political philosophy, which blended Arab nationalism, Islamic socialism, and direct democracy theory.
-In practice his regime was a personalised dictatorship that relied on tribal patronage networks and oil revenues to maintain control.
+Muammar Gaddafi ruled Libya from September 1969, when he led a military coup deposing King Idris, until his capture and killing in October 2011 during the Arab Spring civil war.
+He held no formal state title after 1977, governing through a system of "people's committees" underpinned by his Green Book political philosophy, which blended Arab nationalism, Islamic socialism, and direct-democracy theory.
+In practice the regime was a personalised dictatorship sustained by tribal patronage networks and oil revenues, with a Foreign Policy ranging from pan-African federalism to direct support for terrorist attacks, including the 1988 Lockerbie bombing that killed 270 people over Scotland.